docker-library/docs/ghost/README.md

 $ docker run -d --name some-ghost -e url=http://localhost:3001 -p 3001:2368 ghost
 ```

 If all goes well, you'll be able to access your new site on `http://localhost:3001` and `http://localhost:3001/ghost` to access Ghost Admin (or `http://host-ip:3001` and `http://host-ip:3001/ghost`, respectively).
+If accessing from outside the host, set the environment variable to `-e url=http://host-ip` without the port.

 ### Upgrading Ghost